lunarmodules/ldoc/doc/doc.md

 This is useful for larger projects where you want to provide the argument and return value types for your API, in a structured way that can be easily extracted later.

-These types can be combined, so that "?string|number" means "ether a string or a number";
+These types can be combined, so that "?string|number" means "either a string or a number";
 "?string" is short for "?|nil|string".
 However, for this last case you should usually use the `opt` modifier discussed below.